raffaelecarelle/phpstan-hub/README.md

 ### Watch Mode Not Detecting Changes
 - The file watcher only monitors `.php` files in specified paths
 - Default watch path is `src/`, configure via your PHPStan config

+### Error Ignoring Not Working
+If "Ignore this error" returns a 400 error:
+- Ensure the error message matches exactly
+- Check that PHPStan configuration file is writable
+- Verify the file path is within the project root

 ## Contributing